-Salary and salary related expenses including and excluding share-based compensation increased 5% and 7% from 2009 to 2010, respectively.
-The increase is a result of the addition of a farm manager to our payroll on January 1, 2010.
+Salary and salary related expenses including share-based compensation increased 135% and 71% during the three and six months ended February 28, 2011, compared to the three and six months ended February 28, 2010, respectively.
+The increase is a result of the payment of \$180,000 of bonuses to company employees and management as a result of the successful acquisition of Sky Ranch and the successful completion of the stock offering and the issuance and conversion of the Convertible Negotiable Promissory Note (the "Convertible Note") (see Note 3 to the accompanying financial statements).
+The increase is also a result of the addition of a farm manager to our payroll on January 1, 2010.
 Pursuant to the agreement with High Plains A&M, LLC ("HP A&M") as described in Note 4 to the financial statements included with the 2010 Annual Report on Form 10-K, we pay 50% of the farm manager's salary and HP A&M pays the other 50%.
-Prior to January 1, 2010 our portion of his salary was included with the farm management expenses, which is also a component of G&A expense, it is now included in our salary account because effective January 1, 2010 the farm manager became an employee of Pure Cycle and HP A&M now reimburses us 50% of his salary.
+Prior to January 1, 2010 our portion of his salary was included with the farm management expenses, which is also a component of G&A expense.
+It is now included in our salary account because effective January 1, 2010, the farm manager became an employee of Pure Cycle and HP A&M now reimburses us 50% of his salary.

 The Fort Lyon Canal Company ("FLCC" - defined in Note 4 to the financial statements for the 2010 Annual Report on Form 10-K) water assessment fees are the fees we pay for our share of the maintenance of the Fort Lyon Canal in the Arkansas River Valley.
 The fees are approved by the shareholders of the FLCC and changes during the years presented are a result of approved fee changes by the FLCC shareholders.
-As of August 31, 2010, we hold approximately 26% of the voting shares of the FLCC.
-The decrease was a result of an approved water purchase during the three months ended November 30, 2009, by the FLCC which is passed through to the FLCC shareholders via a special assessment.
+As of February 28, 2011, we hold approximately 26% of the voting shares of the FLCC.
+The decrease during the six months ended February 28, 2011, is a result of the FLCC acquiring additional water in 2010 which was passed through to the FLCC shareholders in 2010 via a special assessment.

-Professional fees (legal and accounting) increased during the three months ended November 30, 2010, mainly due to additional legal and consulting fees related to the Lowry Range and the potential development at Lowry, as well as costs related to the acquisition of Sky Ranch which were not capitalized.
+Professional fees (legal and accounting) increased during the three and six months ended February 28, 2011, mainly due to additional legal and consulting fees related to the Lowry Range and the potential development at Lowry, as well as costs related to the acquisition of Sky Ranch which were not capitalized.

-Costs associated with corporate governance and costs associated with being a publicly traded entity increased during the three months ended November 30, 2010, primarily as a result of additional filings and press releases we issued related to Sky Ranch and the related financing.
+Costs associated with corporate governance and costs associated with being a publicly traded entity increased during the six months ended February 28, 2011, primarily as a result of additional filings and press releases we issued related to Sky Ranch and the related financing.